 Ada Jenkins Center provides emergency financial aid from a few sources, including the Sunshine Fund.
 There may be funds to pay for rent, a partial utility bill, or maybe the security deposit on a new home.
 The non-profit also partners with charities across Iredell County, including Loaves and Fishes.

 Some of what may be provided by these organizations ranges from free boxes of groceries, holiday meals, school supplies, and applications to WIC vouchers or food stamps.
-Find more information on Iredell County food pantries.
+Find more information as well as locations of Iredell County free food pantries.